nojsja/electron-re/README.md

 #### V ) Instruction 3: ChildProcessPool
 -----
-> working with ProcessHost, remember to check usage `Instruction 4`.
+> working with ProcessHost, remember to check usage "Instruction 4".

 Multi-process helps to make full use of multi-core CPU, let's see some differences between multi-process and multi-thread: